noah-mclain/gen-text-ai/README.md

 - Preprocessing of multiple code datasets (CodeSearchNet, CodeAlpaca, MBPP, etc.)
   - Dataset deduplication to remove redundant prompt+completion pairs
   - Consistent formatting for fine-tuning
+  - **Multi-language support** with automatic processing of all programming languages
 - Parameter-Efficient Fine-Tuning (PEFT) with LoRA
 - Optimization with Unsloth for faster training
 - 4-bit quantization for memory efficiency